Browse

 PubMed

-Objective: Previous reports suggest that a high body mass index (BMI) increases the risk of thyroid carcinoma.
-However, it remains unclear whether a high BMI is associated with the risk of BRAFV600E mutation.
-We aimed to assess whether a high BMI is associated with an increased risk of BRAFV600E mutation.
+Previous reports suggest that a high body mass index (BMI) increases the risk of thyroid carcinoma.
+However, it remains unclear whether a high BMI is associated with the risk of the BRAFV600E mutation.
+We aimed to assess whether a high BMI is associated with an increased risk of the BRAFV600E mutation.

-Results: Among the 6,438 patients, 5,102 (79.2%) had the BRAFV600E mutation, and 4,954 (76.9%) were female.
-The median BMI was 23.8 (21.6 – 26.2) kg/m2.
-The primary tumor size was ≤ 1cm in 4,226 patients (65.6 %) and > 1cm in 2,212 patients (34.4 %).
-The BRAFV600E mutation was significantly associated with high BMI only in patients with primary tumor size > 1cm (OR 1.034; 95% CI 1.003 – 1.065; P = 0.029), whereas no clear association was found in patients with primary tumor size ≤ 1cm (OR 1.007; 95% CI 0.984 – 1.030; P = 0.570).
+Of the 6438 patients, 5102 (79.2%) had the BRAFV600E mutation, and 4954 (76.9%) were female.
+The median BMI was 23.8 (21.6–26.2) kg/m2.
+The primary tumor size was ≤1 cm in 4226 patients (65.6%) and >1 cm in 2212 patients (34.4%).
+The BRAFV600E mutation was significantly associated with high BMI only in patients with a primary tumor size >1 cm (OR: 1.034; 95% CI: 1.003–1.065; P = 0.029), whereas no clear association was found in patients with a primary tumor size ≤1 cm (OR: 1.007; 95% CI: 0.984–1.030; P = 0.570).
 Gender was not a significant factor in either group.

 Search for other papers by Hyun-Jin Lee in